rx-modules/PlayerDB/README.md

 ## Technical bits

 Every player is given a unique id scoreboard, `rx.uid`.
 This is a number that starts counting from 1, `$uid.next rx.uid`, and every player gets an incrementing number.
 When a player wants to create a new entry via `api/add_entry` or `api/get_self` (which creates an entry for you), a new nbt compound is added a list located at `rx:global playerdb.players`.
 Each player data is organized as so: `{selected: 0b, info:{name: '<player name>', uid: <scoreboard uid>, UUID: <player UUID>}, data:{...}, bit0: xb, bit1: xb, ..., bitn: xb}`.
+When a player is given a uid, bits will be generated inside the entry `bit0: xb` based on the binary breakdown of the uid.
+This is used for the selection/filtering algorithm.

 When a `get` or `save` operation is called, the program will filter down the database to select the correct entry to the input uid via `@s rx.uid` or `$in.uid rx.io`.
-The system will then

-Solution: store the bits of the uid alongside the data and use `players[{bit0:0/1}]` nbt searching to filter the list.
-We can repeat this filter for each bit which will single us down to a single value.
-This is a static amount of operations no matter how many players we are dealing with!
-Along with this, this datapack features some optimizations at lower uid values (naturally, those values will be lower) which will also make getting player data from the database very cheap!

-The datapack stores all the players @ `rx:global root.players` in a single list.
-This makes iteration still very possible, so if you want, you can iterate through and do name matching if you like.
-You can also use the `filter` function to remove all entries with higher bits set which can give you a much smaller sublist to iterate through.
+The filtering process is really unique and this is the crux of the entire library so I'll describe it in more detail.

+When you run a `get` or `save`, you will most likely trigger a selection algorithm (`impl/select`).
+Essentially, this modifies every entry's `selected` nbt to 1b.
+The system will then call the `bit0` filtering function which determines the first bit of the `uid` and modifies all entries `selected` nbt to 0b if they don't match.
+If there are more than 1 entries with `selected:1b`, it will continue to the next bit, else it will short-circuit and stop.
+At the end of the selection process, there should be either 0 or 1 entries in the database with `selected:1b` which u can select via `rx:global playerdb.players[{selected:1b}]`.

+Saving will usually filter (although there's some optimizations to skip that if you perform a get and a save right next to each other) and then just replace the entry while get just copies the entry into `rx:io`.

 ## Shoutouts